Reading: 4 mins

 - a physical keyboard,

-There are various designs available, including flip phones, as well as classic models inspired by the Nokia 3310 or Nokia 3210, which have become iconic symbols of the Nokia brand.
+There are different formats, notably the flip phone (or Flip phone), but also classic models inspired by the Nokia 3310 or the Nokia 3210, which have become emblematic of the Nokia brand.

-Some modern models, such as the Light Phone 3, take the digital detox concept even further: no apps, no notifications—just the essentials.
+Some modern models, like the Light Phone 3, go even further in the logic of Digital Detox: no applications, no notifications, only the essentials.

-The feature phone thus stands in direct contrast to 4G or 5G smartphones, offering a deliberately simplified experience that is almost comparable to using a landline or a pager.
+The dumb phone is therefore directly opposed to the 4G or 5G smartphone, by offering a deliberately simplified experience, close to a use almost comparable to a landline telephone or a pager.

-There are now several models of feature phones available to suit different needs.
+Today there are several models of dumb phone adapted to different needs.
 Here is a comparison of the most popular options:

 |